 Afferent Loop Syndrome

-What happens in afferent loop syndrome
+What causes afferent loop syndrome?

-These are common causes of afferent loop syndrome:
+Following are common causes of afferent loop syndrome:

-An improperly made anastomosis
+- An improperly made anastomosis

-Twisting or kinking of the afferent loop
+- Twisting or kinking of the afferent loop

-Trapping of the afferent loop secondary to scar tissue in an area near the surgery
+- Trapping of the afferent loop secondary to scar tissue in an area near the surgery

-Scarring from ulceration at the site where the afferent loop joins the stomach
+- Scarring from ulceration at the site where the afferent loop joins the stomach

-Cancer that recurs and blocks the afferent loop
+- Cancer that recurs and blocks the afferent loop

 The most common symptoms are:

-Nausea and fullness, especially after eating
+- Nausea and fullness, especially after eating

 Treatment is almost always surgery.
 In acute afferent loop syndrome, emergency surgery may be necessary to prevent rupture of the loop.
 The type of surgery will depend on what's causing the actual obstruction.
 In some cases, the anastomosis may need to be taken apart and redone.
 If the afferent loop has become scarred and narrowed, it may need to be removed.

 To better understand the complications of gastrectomy surgery, ask your doctor to explain all the risks and benefits of the surgery before your procedure.
-After surgery, carefully follow all your medical team's instructions.
+After surgery, carefully follow your medical team's instructions.
 And always call your doctor right away if you have any symptoms that could indicate afferent loop syndrome.